paul-hammant/tbd/content/feature-flags/index.md

 weight: 20
 ---

-Feature Flags are a time honored way to control the capabilitities os an application or service in a large decisive way.
+Feature Flags are a time honored way to control the capabilities of an application or service in a large decisive way.

 ### An Example